Koan raises $1M more as it adds a free tier to its OKR software – TechCrunch

-This week Koan, a startup that provides objectives-and-key-results (OKR) and status-tracking software, announced that it has raised an additional $1 million, added a free tier to its service, and acquired a design firm that it has worked with.
+This week Koan, a startup that provides objectives-and-key-results (OKR) and status-tracking software, announced that it has raised an additional $1 million, added a free tier to its service and acquired a design firm with which it has worked.

-Koan, which raised $3 million in Seed funding last October, was co-founded by Matt Tucker, who previously co-founded Jive.
+Koan, which raised $3 million in seed funding last October, was co-founded by Matt Tucker, who previously co-founded Jive.
 Jive focused on enterprise social networking, went public in 2011 and later sold itself in 2017 for an all-cash deal worth $462 million.

 The OKR-focused startup competes in a somewhat crowded space.
 The goals-tracking software market saw a wave of venture funding over the last year, including Ally’s $15 million Series B, Gtmhub’s Series A, WorkBoard’s Series C, among others.